Famous/famous/guides/layout.md

 - Nesting `Modifiers` with `Transforms` in the Scene Graph
 - Composing `Transforms`

 For this guide, we will focus on the latter.
-See the Scene Graph guide for the former.
+(See the guide named The Famo.us Render Tree for information about the former.)

 `Transform` composition is done through the `.multiply` method.
 Though `.multiply` is useful for composing arbitrary transforms, it is heavyweight for simple compositions, such as composing a translation on a rotation.
 Famo.us provides optimized methods for these